NguyenPhuDuc307/web-api/README.md

 - Add the API code
 - Use Swagger for testing

-Before coming to this guide, please refer to [File Storage](https://github.com/NguyenPhuDuc307/file-storage).
+Before coming to this guide, please refer to [Part 9: File Storage](https://github.com/NguyenPhuDuc307/file-storage).

 ## Add a `Swagger` packages and configuration